alerque/libertinus/documentation/Features.md

 The only historical ligatures supported are Latin lowercase *st* and *ct* in all faces.

 In all faces, Latin lowercase letter sequences *tt* and *tz*, in serif faces (i.e. non-sans-serif), also *Th*, *ck* and *ch*, form discretionary ligatures.
 These can all be manually forced by using ZWJ (U+200D) between letters and just the default feature `liga`, too.

 The respective CSS property is `font-variant-ligatures` with the values `discretionary-ligatures` and `historical-ligatures`.

 ## Contextual alternates: `-calt`

-In all faces, the Latin capital and small-capital letter *Q* gains a long tail if followed by either lowercase or small-capital letter *u* or *v*, and the Latin lowercase letter *f*, even when part of the ligature *ff*, has a shortened head if followed by closing parentheses, top quotation mark, lowercase letter with ascending left leg, lowercase letter with diacritic mark above or uppercase letter not starting with a leg or them on the left.
+In all faces, the Latin capital and small-capital letter *Q* gains a long tail if followed by either lowercase or small-capital letter *u* or *v*.
+The Latin lowercase letter *f*, even when part of the ligature *ff*, has a shortened head if followed by closing parentheses, top quotation mark, lowercase letter with ascending left leg, lowercase letter with diacritic mark above or uppercase letter not starting with a leg or them on the left.

 The related feature `clig` is not used.